Primary

 The angled bar path is unique to T-bar rows—the weight moves in an arc rather than straight vertically.
 This arc means the resistance profile changes throughout the rep: heaviest at the bottom (arms extended) and slightly lighter at the top (arms contracted).
 This bottom-range loading provides excellent stimulus in the stretched position, which muscle growth research suggests is particularly effective for hypertrophy, as strength researcher Greg Nuckols has documented.

-Want T-Bar Row in your program?
+See where T-Bar Row fits in your weekly plan

 Straddle the T-bar or landmine setup.